Occipital Neuralgia: When It Feels Like a Migraine — But Isn’t

 Pain specialists can identify occipital neuralgia through one or more of these methods:

-“Pain relief can last from several weeks to several months, and sometimes the pain doesn’t recur,” says Dr. Costandi.
+“Pain relief can last from several weeks to several months, and sometimes the pain doesn’t come back,” says Dr. Costandi.

 If your headaches have persisted for more than three months and have not responded to conventional treatments — including migraine medication — it’s time to see a doctor.